lagobello/lagobello-www-hugo-universal/content/faq.md

 type = "page"

 +++

-If you have any unanswered questions, please let us know through our contact page.
+> In case you don't find the answer for your questions please feel free to contact us, our customer support will be happy to help you.

 ## 1. WHAT IS THE STATUS OF THE PROJECT